 We would still need to consider what we want to name the export macros: GMX_EXPORT like in the CMake page Roland linked (http://www.cmake.org/Wiki/BuildingWinDLL), or GMX_PUBLIC and GMX_LOCAL like on the GCC visibility page linked from this issue.
 Also #988 needs to be thought out to decide what we want to export.
 And it would be nice to also consider the library division a bit: currently, there is still libgromacs and libgmxana.
 It is not very clear whether we want to keep these separate, and if so, what would be the division (currently, trajectory analysis modules using the new framework are in libgromacs).

-#4 Updated by Roland Schulz almost 7 years ago
+#4 Updated by Roland Schulz about 7 years ago

 I don't care whether we name it GMX_EXPORT or GMX_PUBLIC.
 But I think it would be better to not add a GMX_LOCAL and make local the default for gcc.
 We should change the default anyhow to local because it would make it easier to spot when GMX_PUBLIC/EXPORTS are missing.
 And if that is anyhow the default I don't see the benefit of manually having to GMX_LOCAL.

-#5 Updated by Teemu Murtola almost 7 years ago
+#5 Updated by Teemu Murtola about 7 years ago